 Ask for feedback

-Don’t be shy about asking people to look over it for you.
-When you have been working on something for a while it can be really hard to spot any mistakes or tweaks you should make.
-Ask friends, family, or a teacher to read it and give their honest opinion.
+Don’t be shy about asking people to proofread for you.
+When you have been working on something for a while it can be hard to spot any mistakes or tweaks you should make.
+Ask friends, family or a teacher to proofread it and give their honest opinion.